The Dreaded Attitude Problem

 Great Advice

-One day I was at her home telling her daughter that my parents wouldn't let me go to a youth party because they never let me do anything anymore.
+One day I was at her home telling her daughter that my parents wouldn't let me go to a youth party because theynever let me do anything anymore.
 I went on to explain how me and my parents spent a lot of time fighting and that I didn't like being around them anymore.
-I said all this in front of my friend's mother.
+I said all thisin frontof my friend's mother.
 I think I was secretly hoping someone would help me.

-At this point my friend's mother said, "Have you ever thought that if you just do what they say, then they will let you do what you want?"
+At this point my friend's mother said, "Have you ever thought that if you do just what they say, then they will let you do what you want?"

 Of course I didn't think my relationship with my parents had anything to do with me, so I told her I didn't think this idea would work at all.
 However, in the end she got me to commit to trying the obedience thing for two weeks to see if the relationship would improve.
 When I think back to it now, it amazes me that I didn't know being obedient would make a difference in my relationship.
 I obviously didn't understand what respect meant at my young age.